 Read my detailed guide on how to add SEO-friendly FAQ blocks to your content.

-Reoptimising old posts is very important if you are serious about getting more organic traffic.
+Reoptimising old posts are very important if you are serious about getting more organic traffic.
 Create time for it and do not take it for granted.

 Ideally, I recommend that you do this every 3 months.